eduardo-rdguez/springboot-graphql-kotlin/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.eduardguez.spring-boot-graphql-kotlin' is invalid and this project uses 'com.eduardguez.springbootgraphqlkotlin' instead.
+* The original package name 'com.eduardo.rdguez.spring-boot-graphql-kotlin' is invalid and this project uses 'com.eduardo.rdguez' instead.

 # Getting Started